-After installations on different hardware and operating environments, this legacy inventory management software has evolved over the last 25 years to an efficient, proven and productive business application for today under Windows 10.
+After installations on different hardware and operating systems, this reliable inventory management software has evolved over the last 25 years to an efficient, proven and productive business application for today under Microsoft Windows 10.
 Custom versions of the online IMS software support in-house control of confidential inventory transaction records and have been in day-to-day operation in small businesses in Northern California for many years.

-The online inventory management (IM) end-user procedures are identified on the Inventory Management menu shown below.
+The online inventory management (IM) end-user procedures are identified on the Inventory Management System Menu (screen image shown below).
 Before any online IM procedure can be run, the user must first sign-on by entering a valid User-ID and password.
-To display the Inventory Management menu, enter "IM" on the Financial Menu.
-To start a specific IM procedure, enter the 2-digit number associated with that online accounting procedure or single-click the left mouse button when pointing to the procedure name on the inventory management menu.
+To display the Inventory Management menu from the main Financial Menu, enter "IM" to the System-ID prompt.
+To start a specific IM procedure, enter the 2-digit number associated with that online procedure or single-click the left mouse button when pointing to the procedure name on the Inventory Management System Menu.
 The active keyboard function keys are identified at the bottom of all screens, including the inventory management menu.

-Data entry procedures IM01 and IM09 display the fields that comprise each inventory transaction record and perform the update functions (add, modify and delete) to the online Master File (DBSMST) based on a Transaction Code.
+Data entry procedures IM01 (screen image) and IM09 (screen image) display the fields that comprise each inventory transaction record and perform the update functions (add, modify and delete) to the online Master File (DBSMST) based on a Transaction Code.
 A Product Master Record (name and price information) must be entered into the IM System before any inventory transactions (purchases and sales) can be processed for an item number.
-If stock transactions are created by another system, they can be imported into the IM System using procedure IM17 (to convert an input csv file of variable length records to fixed length records) and IM15 (to edit the fixed format records and update the online database).
+If stock transactions are created by another system, they can be imported into the IM System using procedure IM17 (to convert an input csv file of variable length records to fixed length records and create the Transfer File) and IM15 (to edit the fixed format records and update the online database).
 The Inventory Management Data Dictionary (printed by procedure DB11) defines each data field in data entry screens IM01 and IM09.
-Also, an online help message about any data field referenced in the Inventory Management System is displayed in a separate online help window by simply pressing keyboard function key F1.

 For all IM inquiry and reporting procedures, a selection screen is displayed so the user can enter various data selection parameters to retrieve specific inventory records from the online database (DBSMST) and to format the output.
 Prior data selection parameters are shown in the Report History Dashboard under the selection screen.